 The first case the Supreme Court of Saskatchewan ever tried was His Majesty the King v.
 Alfred Kopperud.
 There was nothing particularly spectacular or unusual about Kopperud except that it was the first case tried by the first court in Saskatchewan.
 The charge was fraud; Mr. Kopperud allegedly wrote a letter complaining about the local postmaster and signed it with the name of another individual in the community.
 The forged letter complained about the local postmaster and suggested that Mr. Kopperud would be a desirable man to replace him.
 The end result of the first issue that arose before the Supreme Court of Saskatchewan was the Attorney General directing a stay of proceedings against Mr. Kopperud and the first case to be dealt with by a Saskatchewan court fading into obscurity.

 The Supreme Court of Saskatchewan was a court of original and appellate jurisdiction, but the legislature made the decision to split this jurisdiction in 1915.
 The King’s Bench Act and The Court of Appeal Act were passed in 1915 and took effect in 1918.

 The Court of King’s Bench was now a court of solely original jurisdiction.
 The appellate jurisdiction belonged to the Saskatchewan Court of Appeal.
 With these changes, Saskatchewan’s court system took on a structure comparable to the province’s contemporary court system.

 The drafters of The King’s Bench Act had the foresight to recognize that in the reign of a queen, the name of the court would have to become the Court of Queen’s Bench, and provided for this eventuality in the Act.
-Thus today, under the reign of Queen Elizabeth II, the court is known as the Court of Queen’s Bench.
+Thus for many years, under the reign of Queen Elizabeth II, the court was known as the Court of Queen’s Bench.